Dual-branch Attention-In-Attention Transformer for single-channel speech enhancement: Conclusions

 \section{Conclusions}

 In this paper, we propose a dual-branch transformer-based method to collaboratively recover the clean complex spectrum from the complementary perspective.
 To be specific, we employ a magnitude masking branch (MMB) to coarsely estimate the magnitude spectrum of clean speech, and the residual spectral details are derived in parallel by a complex refining branch (CRB).
-With interconnection between each branch, MMB aims at estimating the overall magnitude of clean spectrum, while CRB can simultaneously compensate for some missing complex spectral details and restore phase information.
+With interconnection between each branch, MMB aims at estimating the overall magnitude of the clean spectrum, while CRB can simultaneously compensate for some missing complex spectral details and restore phase information.
 Each branch incorporates an attention-in-attention transformer (AIAT) module between a densely encoder-decoder architecture for temporal sequence modeling, which effectively strengthens long-range temporal-frequency dependencies and aggregates global hierarchical contextual information.
-The evaluation on the public dataset demonstrates that the proposed method achieves state-of-the-art performance over previous competitive systems with a relatively small parameter number.
+Comprehensive experiments on the public dataset demonstrate that the proposed method achieves state-of-the-art performance over previous competitive systems.

 \begin{spacing}{0.9} \end{spacing}